-You can provide stimulation in a variety of ways, but making sure your cat has lots of toys and playing together with them regularly can help to keep your cat entertained, mentally stimulated, and active, while giving them some one-on-one attention.
-There are heaps of cat toys available on the market, so try a few different options to see what your cat likes best.
+You can provide stimulation in various ways but ensuring your cat has lots of toys and playing together regularly can help keep it entertained.
+Many cat toys are available on the market, so try a few different options to see what your cat likes best.
 Motorized and motion-sensor toys are great for cats who are home alone as they can play with them themselves.

 8. Trim Their Claws

 You can also trim your cat’s claws to keep them from scratching your leather furniture or anywhere else around your home.
 Cats don’t like to have too long nails; they often scratch objects as they are trying to file their claws down and keep them trim.

 By trimming your cat’s claws from them, you are removing the need for them to scratch your furniture.
 And if they still scratch your couch, their short and filed nails are unlikely to cause any significant damage.
 If you want to trim your cat’s claws, follow the below steps:

 - Set the mood by sitting comfortably in a quiet room with your cat on your lap, with no toys, distractions, or other pets.
 Your cat will be most sleepy and relaxed after a meal, so this is the ideal time.